medusa-network/documentation/docs/about/cryptography/threshold-network.md

 ### Neji DKG

 In Medusa, we rely on a smart contract to do the communication and we also use it for doing some verifications.
-Specifically, we employ the [Neji's DKG version](https://onlinelibrary.wiley.com/doi/abs/10.1002/sec.1651) that makes use of the computation capabilities of the smart contract.
+Specifically, we employ [Neji's DKG version](https://onlinelibrary.wiley.com/doi/abs/10.1002/sec.1651) that makes use of the computation capabilities of the smart contract.

 Specfically, it enables us to _skip_ the justification phase by having the contract directly verify onchain if a complaint is valid or not.